-- Goal #1: Enhance loan closing procedures and refine repayment procedures. - Goal #2: Increase the availability, quality, and reliability of information available to stakeholder parties via the web and other electronic means. - Goal #3: Improve SRF training to borrowers, project administrators, Area Development Districts (ADDs), and the engineering community. - Goal #4: Create guidance for compliance with BABA Act where applicable. - Goal #5: Identify distressed borrowers through compliance monitoring and provide targeted financial and managerial guidance. - Goal #6: Develop a focused marketing strategy in conjunction with EEC to target systems with compliance and energy efficiency needs. - Goal #7: Increase inspection pace and achieve at least two inspections per project; one at 50% completion and other at 100% completion.

-Goal #8: Improve the pace of the program by identifying tasks to commit more available funds in the current fiscal year.
+- Goal #1: Increase the availability, quality, and reliability of information available to stakeholder parties via the web and other electronic means. - Goal #2: Provide additional SRF training to borrowers, project administrators, Area Development Districts (ADDs), and the engineering community. - Goal #3: Provide additional guidance for compliance with BABA Act where applicable. - Goal #4: Identify distressed borrowers through ongoing compliance monitoring and provide targeted financial and managerial guidance. - Goal #5: Refine the marketing strategy in conjunction with EEC to target systems with compliance and energy efficiency needs. - Goal #6: Increase inspection pace and achieve at least two inspections per project; one at 50% completion and other at 100% completion. - Goal #7: Improve the pace of the program by identifying tasks to commit more available funds in the current fiscal year.